Motorbike Tour Through Remote Northern Vietnam

-Visiting Northern Vietnam is the ideal trip for the adventurous traveler looking to be immersed in the cascading, lush mountains and learn about the ethnic people’s culture.
-Of the 92 million residents, there are 45 million registered motorbikes (Ministry of Transport).
+Visiting Northern Vietnam is the ideal trip for the adventurous traveler looking to be immersed in the cascading, lush mountains and learn about the culture.
+Of the 92 million residents, there are 45 million registered motorbikes.
 With only one week to explore this rapidly changing nation, my thrill-seeking friend and I wanted to challenge ourselves by exploring this beautiful northern region by motorbike.

-Since traveling in Vietnam is very affordable as an American, we turned to a Hanoi-based agency who offered an all-inclusive package for a one week motorcycle tour.
-Mr. Minh at Vietlong Travel created a customized schedule, booked homestays/hotels, organized food stops, rented us nice motorcycles, and included a private guide to navigate us through cities, villages, and mountain roads.
+We turned to a Hanoi-based agency who offered an all-inclusive package for a one week motorcycle tour.
+Mr. Minh at Vietlong Travel created a customized schedule, booked homestays and hotels, organized food stops, rented us nice motorcycles, and included a private guide to navigate us through cities, villages, and mountain roads.

 Day 1: Hanoi To Ba Be Lake

 Excitement and nerves were bubbling while my friend and I secured our bags to the back of our respective 150cc and 250cc motorbikes.
 Evan and I were extremely green to motorbiking with experience ranging from little to no riding on a motorbike in the United States.